-Soon we are introduced to Grandpa Joe’s memories of the amazing chocolate factory owned by Mr. Willy Wonka.
-We are regaled with stories about the unimaginable treats that were to be had at Mr. Wonka’s factory, even while they eat their daily diet of watery cabbage soup.
+Charlie's grandfather Joe shares his memories of working in the amazing chocolate factory of Mr. Willy Wonka.
+Along with Charlie we are regaled with stories about the unimaginable treats that were to be had at Mr. Wonka's factory, while he eats his daily diet of watery cabbage soup.

 Quentin Blake's chocolicious illustrations